endoflife-date/endoflife.date/products/icingaweb2.md

     latestReleaseDate: 2017-12-19
 ---

-> [Icinga Web 2](https://icinga.com/docs/icinga-web/latest/doc/01-About/) is a web-based graphical user interface for the Icinga2 monitoring system.
+> [Icinga Web](https://icinga.com/docs/icinga-web/latest/doc/01-About/) is a web-based graphical user interface for the Icinga2 monitoring system.

 Since 2.6, Icinga Web 2 follows an N-1 support strategy
 (meanings that the 2 most recent major versions receive security and bug fixes)